yash373/swarm-cli/README.md

 - **Map-Reduce** — large datasets processed in chunks
 - **Split-and-Conquer** — complex tasks auto-decomposed into parallel sub-tasks
 - **Tool-augmented workers** — each worker can execute Python, search the web, fetch URLs, and install packages
+- **Automatic project archiving** — every conversation is saved to disk in real time

 ---